-- Add the zucchini pieces, season with the Italian Herb Blend, Spike Seasoning, salt, and pepper, and cook over high heat, turning often, until the zucchini is nicely browned on all sides, about 9 minutes.
+- Add the zucchini pieces, season with the Italian Herb Seasoning (affiliate link) and Spike Seasoning (affiliate link), salt, and pepper, and cook over high heat, turning often, until the zucchini is nicely browned on all sides, about 6 minutes.

 - Beat the eggs and measure out the three types of cheese while the zucchini cooks.

 - Reduce heat to low (or turn the heat off for a couple of minutes if you have a thick cast-iron pan that retains the heat), sprinkle the cheeses over the zucchini and let it start to melt for a minute or two.